 This growth in kids’ gaming population is far outpacing the growth experienced by the population of 2-17 year olds in the country.
 Today, 91 percent of kids (approximately 64 million) ages 2-17 are gaming in the U.S., an increase of 9 points when compared to 2009.
 While the percentage of kids gaming has grown significantly across all age groups, the fastest growth has been among kids ages 2-5, with an increase of 17 points in gaming incidence when compared to 2009.
 The other segments driving this growth are females and teens ages 15-17.
 Video Game Sales Slump Again.
 The video game industry continued its gloomy run after reporting a year-over-year sales decline of 6.0% for the month of September, according to a recent report from market research firm The NPD Group.

 According to NPD, U.S. video game retail sales declined for the fifth consecutive month to $1.16 billion (including games released for personal computers).
 This compares unfavorably with $1.23 billion generated by the industry in the year-ago month.
 However, we note that video game retail sales recovered strongly from $669.9 million reported in the month of August.
 The year-over-year decline also moderated compared with 23.0% in August, 26.0% in July, 10.0% in June and 14.0% in May, respectively.
 ESA_EF_2011.pdf (application/pdf-Objekt) The Entertainment Software Association - Home Page.
 Who's Playing Social Games?
 [STATS] Casual game-maker Popcap Games (famous for Plants vs.

 Zombies and Bejeweled) commissioned Information Services Group to perform a survey of people who play social games online.
 It found that the average social gamer is a 43-year-old woman, despite long-standing social stereotypes about people who play games.
-Note that "social games" are web-based games like Mafia Wars and FarmVille that you play on social networks like Facebook, not Xbox 360 action games like or — young males still dominate that branch of the gaming hobby.
+Note that "social games" are web-based games like Mafia Wars and FarmVille that you play on social networks like Facebook, not Xbox 360 action games like Gears of War or Halo — young males still dominate that branch of the gaming hobby.